TobiasWehrum/unity-utilities/MathHelper/README.md

 Calling something like `currentValue = Mathf.Lerp(currentValue, 1f, 0.95f);` every frame provides an easy way of eased lerping without tracking elapsed time or the starting value, but since it's called every frame, the actual speed changes the higher the framerate is.

-EasedLerpFactor replaces the lerp T to make it time-independent and easier to estimate.
+EasedLerpFactor replaces the lerp parameter t to make it framerate-independent and easier to estimate.

 You can find more information about the formula used [here](https://www.scirra.com/blog/ashley/17/using-lerp-with-delta-time).